Tiny Tim (musician): God Bless Tiny Tim and peak of popularity

-His first album, God Bless Tiny Tim, was released by Reprise Records in 1968 with an orchestrated version of "Tiptoe Through the Tulips" that reached No. 17 on the Billboard chart as a single.
-A second album, Tiny Tim's 2nd Album (1968), was followed by For All My Little Friends (1969), a collection of children's songs that received a 1970 Grammy Award nomination.
-Other charting singles included "Bring Back Those Rockabye Baby Days" at No. 95 and "Great Balls of Fire" at No. 85 in 1968 and 1969, respectively.
+His debut God Bless Tiny Tim was released by Reprise Records in 1968.
+"Tiptoe Through the Tulips" was released as a single and reached No. 17 on the Billboard chart.
+Tiny Tim's 2nd Album followed in 1968, featuring a portrait of Tiny Tim and his parents on the cover.
+This was followed by 1969's For All My Little Friends, a collection of children's songs that received a 1970 Grammy Award nomination.
+Charting singles from this era included "Bring Back Those Rockabye Baby Days" at No. 95 and "Great Balls of Fire" at No. 85 in 1968 and 1969.